varnit-mittal/BookMate/README.md

-# BookMate
+# SchoolManager

 ## Overview
-**BookMate** is a database-driven application designed to implement a School Management System using **Java** and **JDBC**.
+**SchoolManager** is a database-driven application designed to implement a School Management System using **Java** and **JDBC**.
 It follows a **layered architecture**, ensuring separation of concerns and maintainability.
 The system includes modules for managing students, teachers, courses, and libraries, alongside database operations.

 ---